 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market interest rates.
-The District manages its exposure to interest rate risk by purchasing a combination of shorter term and longer term investments and by timing cash flows from maturities so that a portion of the portfolio is maturing over time as necessary to provide the cash flow and liquidity needed for operations.
+The District manages its exposure to interest rate risk by purchasing shorter term investments and by timing cash flows from maturities so that a portion of the portfolio is maturing over time as necessary to provide the cash flow and liquidity needed for operations.

-Information about the sensitivity of the fair values of the District's investments (including investments held by bond trustees) to market interest rate fluctuations is provided in the previous table that shows the distribution of the District's investments by maturity as of June 30, 2019.
+Information about the sensitivity of the fair values of the District's investments (including investments held by bond trustees) to market interest rate fluctuations is provided in the previous table that shows the distribution of the District's investments by maturity as of June 30, 2020.